 - Cognitive-behavioral therapy

-- Co-occurring diagnosis (if you are suffering from mental issues that fuel your addiction)
+- Co-occurring diagnosis (if you are suffering from mental issues such as depression that fuel your addiction)

 We’ll also assign a case manager to you during your treatment.
 They will be able to help you with any legal, financial, or professional issues that might get in the way of your treatment.